will-head/log-parser/README.md

 - Validate log entries are correct
 - Provide option to specify path depth to be counted
 - Allow for IP addresses without leading zeros
+- Allow user to specify visist or unique views
+- Allow multiple log files as input